 MicroRNAs (miRNAs) are very short non-coding RNAs (~22 nt) that predominantly bind to the 3' untranslated regions of mRNAs to regulate their expression post-transcriptionally.
-To date, more than 2,000 miRNAs have been discovered in humans, and it is believed that they collectively regulate about one third of the genes in the human genome (1). miRNAs play important roles in development and physiology, and have been linked to various human diseases.
-These days these small RNAs are increasingly pursued as both clinical diagnostics and therapeutic targets relevant in many medical fields, ranging from cancer to neurodegenerative disease.
-Particularly, miRNAs are considered as potential biomarkers for diseases and treatment responses (2, 3).
-Under certain conditions such as cellular stress and malignancy, miRNAs are released from cells, thereby potentially acting as extracellular signaling molecules enabling intercellular communication (4, 5).
-In line with this, it has been recently discovered that some extracellular miRNAs directly activate membrane receptors such as Toll-like receptors (TLRs) (4, 6, 7), thereby expanding the function of miRNAs beyond their conventional role in gene regulation.
+To date, more than 2,000 miRNAs have been discovered in humans, and it is believed that they collectively regulate about one-third of the genes in the human genome [1]. miRNAs play important roles in development and physiology, and have been linked to various human diseases.
+These days these small RNAs are increasingly being pursued as both clinical diagnostics and therapeutic targets relevant in many medical fields, ranging from cancer to neurodegenerative disease.
+In particular, miRNAs are considered as potential biomarkers for diseases and treatment responses [2,3].
+Under certain conditions such as cellular stress and malignancy, miRNAs are released from cells, thereby potentially acting as extracellular signalling molecules enabling intercellular communication [4,5].
+In line with this, it has been recently discovered that some extracellular miRNAs directly activate membrane receptors such as Tolllike receptors (TLRs) [4,6,7], thereby expanding the function of miRNAs beyond their conventional role in gene regulation.

-TLRs are pattern recognition receptors detecting both pathogen-associated molecules, and damage-associated factors, such as those derived from dying cells and tumor tissue.
-Upon activation, TLRs signal through a complex array of effector proteins, resulting in an inflammatory response (8, 9).
+TLRs are pattern recognition receptors detecting both pathogen-associated molecules and damage-associated factors, such as those derived from dying cells and tumour tissue.
+Upon activation, TLRs signal through a complex array of effector proteins, resulting in an inflammatory response [8,9].
 Among the different TLR family members, TLR7 and TLR8 (TLR7/8) primarily recognize single-stranded RNA (ssRNA) 40 derived from human immunodeficiency virus-1 (HIV-1).
-The RNA's GU-rich motifs are essential for species-specific TLR7/8 recognition (10-12), and a specific activating consensus sequence composed of GUUGUGU repeats (G, guanosine; U, uridine) was linked to the degree of receptor activation (13).
+The RNA's GU-rich motifs are essential for speciesspecific TLR7/8 recognition [10-12], and a specific activating consensus sequence composed of GUUGUGU repeats (G, guanosine; U, uridine) was linked to the degree of receptor activation [13].
 Forsbach et al. systematically narrowed down GU-rich and AU-rich nt tri- and tetramers to be crucial for activation of human TLR7/8.
-Furthermore, diverse motifs exhibit specific receptor preferences, thereby triggering the release of cytokines, such as TNF- $\alpha$ and IFN- $\alpha$ (14).
-TLR7 was recently found to detect host-derived RNA, including miRNAs (4, 6, 15). let-7 miRNA, when extracellularly present in the brain, activates TLR7 in microglia, the resident immune cells in the central nervous system (CNS).
-Consequently, microglia release inflammatory molecules, and cause neurodegeneration in the cerebral cortex (4, 16).
-Moreover, cerebrospinal fluid of patients with Alzheimer's disease (AD), the most common neurodegenerative disease in humans, exhibits elevated levels of let-7 copies (3, 4, 17).
+Furthermore, diverse motifs exhibit specific receptor preferences, thereby triggering the release of cytokines, such as TNF-α and IFN-α [14].
+TLR7 was recently found to detect host-derived RNA, including miRNAs [4,6,15]. let-7 miRNA, when extracellularly present in the brain, activates TLR7 in microglia, the resident immune cells in the central nervous system (CNS).
+Consequently, microglia release inflammatory molecules and cause

+CONTACT Seija Lehnardt 🔯 seija.lehnardt@charite.de 🗈 Rolf Backofen, backofen@informatik.uni-freiburg.de 🗗 Department of Neurology, Charité - Universitätsmedizin Berlin, Corporate Member of Freie Universität Berlin, Humboldt-Universität Zu Berlin, and Berlin Institute of Health, Berlin, Germany neurodegeneration in the cerebral cortex [4,16].
+Moreover, cerebrospinal fluid of patients with Alzheimer's disease (AD), the most common neurodegenerative disease in humans, exhibits elevated levels of let-7 copies [3,4,17].
 Overall, these findings suggest a mechanistic contribution of the interaction between miRNAs and TLR7 to neurodegenerative processes.